MOTIVATED FOR TOMORROW

 I did clearly…

 The old, seldom-used parking lot on the eastside of the local college was uneven and of graying blacktop.
 It was inviting to us in our late twenties and early thirties with its four even more seldom-used basketball hoops held up by posts of varying heights.
 They had generic white metal backboards with faded red target squares and garnished with chain-metal “nets.”
-We, of course, were really in no danger of catching a finger in those with our limited vertical capabilities, though I always did try to intimidate Michael by occasionally grazing the rim with the top of the basketball.
-Also, for artistic effect perhaps, I was able to “Deflategate” my way to palming the ball and completing Jordanesque over-the-top, in-the-face fakes (to no-one, of course) and executing fall-away jump shots.
-Neither I, nor he, were totally devoid of athletic prowess and I would hit those shots from time to time.
+We, of course, were really in no danger of catching a finger in those with our limited vertical capabilities, though I always did try to intimidate Ben by occasionally grazing the rim with the top of the basketball.
+Also, for artistic effect perhaps, I was able to “Deflategate” (it’s amazing what a half a pound of pressure could do for my grip) my way to palming the ball and completing Jordanesque over-the-top, in-the-face fakes (to no-one, of course) and executing fall-away jump shots.
+Neither I, nor he, was totally devoid of athletic prowess and I would hit those shots from time to time.

 Back in those days, I had always been a fast starter who had limited focus, or more accurately focus upon the wrong subject or task.
 I always believed I was more athletic and in better condition than my friend.
 And so, without fail, I would come out aggressively and would go for the block consistently.
 I would go for the steal.
 I would take and make hard spins and turns to get open shots.
 I worked as hard as I could to look good and to keep what I considered to be a mental edge.
 And I would, again without fail, exhaust myself to the point where I was too fatigued to make the required free throws needed to keep possession.
 We would go to 21, playing 2+1, a shot and a free throw – make the free throw, keep the ball.
 I recall many games getting out to a 15-5 lead, a case here and there 18-0 (no slaughter rule – we were friends, you see) and losing!
 I couldn’t grab a rebound, couldn’t make a free throw.
 It didn’t matter most days.
 Whether it be 3 out of 5 on short, crappy days or 12 of 20 on long, tiring days, I seemed to lose overall.
 The wins were impressive, but there were too few.
 I used to think he wanted it more… Well, he did.
 I was content to look good in losing, if that’s even really possible.
 Talk about a warped sense of reality.